amit-chaubey/hf-dataset/dataset/README.txt

 The script will process these files to generate question-answer pairs.

-Example usage:
+scripts such as

-python qa_generator.py dataset/my-book.pdf
+python simple_qa_generator.py